 top of page

-Not only is Starbucks wildly overpriced and cutting into your overall budget, they're a horrible union-busting company not worthy or our financial support.
+Not only is Starbucks wildly overpriced and cutting into your overall budget, they're also a horrible union-busting company not worthy of our financial support.
 But you love, love, love their stuff.
 I got you, boo.
 Make it at home!
-Save money, save hassle, save the world.
+Save money, save hassle, and save the world.

-I tracked down ten of their top customer faves, so see if yours made and list and see how to dupe it at home.
+I tracked down six of their top customer faves, so see if yours made the list and check out how to dupe it at home.
 I even found some great stuff to make your concoctions with.
-The links are affiliate links and I may make a small commission, but you'll get some special savings.
+The links are affiliate links, and I may make a small commission, but you'll get some special savings.
 Bonus!
+I do all this for free and mostly for fun but tips are always appreciated.
+Holla! paypal.me/brucecoffman Oh!
+It would be kind of liking tipping your barista!
+How fancy!

 Vanilla Sweet Cream Cold Brew

-So easy.
-To make your own Starbucks Style Vanilla Sweet Cream Cold Brew, combine your favorite cold brew coffee with homemade vanilla syrup and a mixture of heavy cream and 2% milk for the sweet cream.
+So easy!
+To make your own Starbucks-style Vanilla Sweet Cream Cold Brew, combine your favorite cold brew coffee with homemade vanilla syrup.
+Mix heavy cream and 2% milk for the sweet cream.
 Pour the cold brew over ice, add the vanilla syrup, and top with the sweet cream for a refreshing drink.

-My personal favorite cold brew coffee is the most convenient in the world canned Kirkland brand from Costco.
-A little pricey but so delish.
+My personal favorite cold brew coffee is the most convenient in the world: the canned Kirkland brand from Costco.
+A little pricey, but oh so delish!

-The ChocZero sugar free premium syrups shown here are also a little pricey in my opinion but they are 25.4 fluid ounce bottles and I would think a little would go a long way, so more budget friendly than however much per day that Starbucks swill is costing you.
+The ChocZero sugar-free premium syrups shown here are also a bit pricey, but they come in 25.4 fluid ounce bottles.
+A little goes a long way, making it more budget-friendly than however much per day that Starbucks swill is costing you.

 Pumpkin Cream Cold Brew

-To make your own Starbucks Style Pumpkin Cream Cold Brew, combine cold brew coffee with vanilla syrup and top it with a homemade pumpkin cream made from heavy cream, pumpkin puree, and pumpkin spice.
+To whip up your own Starbucks-style Pumpkin Cream Cold Brew, combine cold brew coffee with vanilla syrup.
+Top it with a homemade pumpkin cream made from heavy cream, pumpkin puree, and pumpkin spice.
 Blend or froth the cream until fluffy, then layer it over the cold brew for a delicious fall drink.

-I don't have a specific recipe for the pumpkin cream but it should be fairly easy to whip up with just a bit of experimentation.
+I don't have a specific recipe for the pumpkin cream, but it should be easy to whip up with just a bit of experimentation.
 The Pumpkin Pie Spice shown here should be delish and it's a good budget option.

 Pink Drink

 This one's not a coffee but was originally a secret menu hack that became so popular Starbucks added it to the regular menu.
-To make your own Starbucks Style Pink Drink, combine 1/2 cup of sliced fresh strawberries, 2 cups of Ocean Spray White Cran-Strawberry juice, and 1 cup of sweetened vanilla coconut milk over ice.
+To make your own Starbucks-style Pink Drink, combine 1/2 cup of sliced fresh strawberries, 2 cups of Ocean Spray White Cran-Strawberry juice, and 1 cup of sweetened vanilla coconut milk over ice.
 Stir well and enjoy this refreshing beverage!
-Starbucks uses dehydrated strawberries so your fresh strawberry blend should be even healthier and fresher tasting.
+Starbucks uses dehydrated strawberries, so your fresh strawberry blend should be even healthier and tastier.
 Bonus!

 Iced Caramel Macchiato

-You could so easily make this one even better at home by customizing with the 8 decadent flavors available in Stonewall Kitchen, Sea Salt Caramel Sauce shown here.
+You could easily make this one even better at home by customizing it with the 8 decadent flavors available in Stonewall Kitchen's Sea Salt Caramel Sauce shown here.

 Iced White Mocha

-I'm not familiar with the Cafe Bustelo brand but the price looks crazy good to me.
+I'm not familiar with the Cafe Bustelo brand, but the price looks crazy good to me.
 Definitely worth checking out.
-It has a 4.6 of 5 star rating with over 1400 reviews on the site I found it on.
+It has a 4.6 out of 5-star rating with over 1400 reviews on the site I found it on.

 Strawberry Açaí Refresher

-Okay, last one.
+Okay, last one!
 This one sounds a little harder to pull off with the weird ingredients.
-Weird to me at least.
+Weird to me, at least.
 I have no idea where to even begin to look for passion fruit puree.
-Good luck with that.
-But, I bet you could experiment and substitute and make your own delicious, satisfying version.
-Hey, I tracked down açaí powder for you.
+Good luck with that!
+But I bet you could experiment and substitute to make your own delicious, satisfying version.
+Hey, I tracked down açaí powder for you!

 To make your own Starbucks Strawberry Açaí Refresher, mix 2 ½ cups of white grape juice, 2 ½ teaspoons of freeze-dried strawberry powder, 1 teaspoon of freeze-dried acai powder, and 2 teaspoons of passion fruit puree.
 Combine these ingredients with water, stir well, and serve over ice for a refreshing drink.